THE 2023 PHOTOGRAPHER'S RENDEZVOUS

 Please note:

-Applications are will be accepted for the coming
+Applications are now being accepted for the $1,000

 Baker/Morrell Scholarship application

-A $1,000.00 Scholarship is awarded each year to an emerging photographer, who needs a little financial boost for their work.
-The requirements are simple: Send a letter with your name, address, a brief personal history and what you’re are currently working on plus a few examples of your work.
+A $1,000.00 scholarship is awarded each year to an emerging photographer, who needs a little financial boost for their work.
+The requirements are simple: Send a letter with your name, address, a brief personal history and what you’re are currently working on plus a few examples of your work (on line if possible).
 A personal reference or two would be helpful.
 The scholarship is awarded each year during the Rendezvous.
 The recipient is required to attend (as our guest) and give a brief presentation of their work.
-The application deadline is September 1st.
+The application deadline is September 1st 2024.

 Name __________________________________________